-In the past few years, I have explore a multitude of National Parks and Marine Reserves around the world.
+In the past few years, I have explored a multitude of National Parks and Marine Reserves around the world.
 All of them were unique and had features that made them stand out.
 Therefore I can only recommend them to you and encourage you to venture out there.

 In the end, it does not matter what you are looking for: You will find it in one of the many national parks around the world.

 Traveling has turned me into someone that loves long hikes and extreme outdoor activities.
-Therefore I might be somewhat biased when it comes to national park.
+Therefore I might be somewhat biased when it comes to national parks.
 Especially when it comes to various Australian parks.
 I love the unique features of each national park and its flora and fauna.
 Seeing the prominent geographical features or history.

 For me exploring national parks is a big part of most of my trips as going there adds a new perspective.
-You get see the untouched and natural side of a country.
+You get to see the untouched and natural side of a country.
 Something, that often contrasts the cultural side and therefore gives you a deeper understanding of whatever country you are exploring.